Y0ngg4n/Extended-Bitwarden-REST-API/README.md

 # Extended Bitwarden REST API

 This Node.js REST API extends the [Bitwarden](https://bitwarden.com) REST API.
-It works with Docker and the [Bitwarden-CLI](https://github.com/bitwarden/cli).
+It works with Docker, Node.js Express and the [Bitwarden-CLI](https://github.com/bitwarden/cli).

 The problem is that the default REST API does not contains the features to get and edit sensitive data.

 The basic principle is that it spawns a docker container for each user, to provide session consistency for multiple users, and clears them on startup.

 ## Features:
   - Full Wrapper for all Bitwarden CLI Commands (excluding lock and unlock, because they are useless)
   - Session consistency